TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 As we can see, there are two public repositories.

-Apparently, the `Caption-Portal` one seems to be related to the login page.
+Apparently, the `Caption-Portal` is related to the login page.

 Let's start enumerating it: